libitx/txpost/README.md

 ![License](https://img.shields.io/github/license/libitx/txpost?color=informational)
 ![Build Status](https://img.shields.io/github/workflow/status/libitx/txpost/Elixir%20CI)

-Receive Bitcoin transactions over HTTP in a concise and efficient binary serialisation format.
+Send and receive Bitcoin transactions from your Phoenix or Plug-based Elixir application.

 Txpost implements a standard for encoding and decoding Bitcoin transactions and other data in a concise binary format using [CBOR](https://cbor.io).
 A number of modules following the Plug specification can easily be slotted in your Phoenix or Plug based application's pipeline.
 An optional Router module is available, allowing you to implement routing logic for different types of transactions from a single endpoint.

-* Concise and efficient binary data serialisation format
+* Receive Bitcoin transactions in a concise and efficient binary serialisation format
-* Send transactions over HTTP - faster and cheaper
-* Simple and flexible schema for transferring Bitcoin transations with arbitrary data parameters
+* Simple and flexible schema for sending Bitcoin data with other data parameters
-* Send single or multiple transactions in one request
+* Send multiple transactions in a single request, or build streaming applications
 * Sign and verify data payloads with ECDSA signatures

 ### BRFC specifications